 Primavera Online School and its Governing Body are committed to providing all students with a safe school environment where everyone is treated with respect.
 Students have a right to be free from any form of bullying.
-Students, parents, and school employees have a right and a responsibility to report incidents of bullying.
+Students, parents, and school employees have the right and responsibility to report incidents of bullying.